 - Validé is an innovation and incubator company that helps turning good ideas into growth companies.

 - The Norwegian Food Safety Authority is the state's inspection for plants, fish, animals and food.
 Everyone who works with the production, distribution and serving of food is responsible for complying with Norway's laws and regulations.
 Here you get guidance on what rules apply if you run a company that offers some of these products.

 - The Stavanger Chamber of Commerce is Norway’s largest Chamber and Business organization, working for its member companies to ensure that the region has the attributes needed to make it a preferred region to live and work in.
-The Stavanger Chamber of Commerce have a guide book for newcomers containing practical information about working and living in the Stavanger region.

 An international meeting place